CMB spectral distortions as solutions to the Boltzmann equations

 \acknowledgments

 We also would like to thank Enrico Pajer, Jens Chluba and Wayne Hu for a lot of helpful discussions.
 We would like to thank Masahide Yamaguchi for a lot of helpful comments.
-We would like to thank Jens Chluba for careful reading of our manuscript.
-The author is supported by a Grant-in-Aid for Japan Society for the Promotion of Science~(JSPS) Fellows.
+We would like to thank Jens Chluba, Keisuke Inomata and Taku Haga for careful reading of our manuscript.
+The author is supported by a Grant-in-Aid for the Japan Society for the Promotion of Science~(JSPS) Fellows.